 A favorite at our house is Just Dance 2015.
 All three of my girls love this game and play it often.
 It combines their favorite music with awesome dance moves and a lot of fun.

 Studio C: Seasons 1 & 2.
 She is really into the sketch comedy show Studio C. So, naturally, she’d like to have a DVD she can sit and laugh at them all day long without having to click around on YouTube.
 (She and her sisters love Studio C so much that we decided to go as one of their sketches for Halloween this year!
 We had so much fun, though I think my 11-year-old had the most fun of all!
 To see it, click here: The Grammar Avengers.)

 Napoleon Dynamite.
 A (kind-of) oldie but a goodie.
 We already own this one and Chloe loves watching it.

-This 36-Piece Artist Pencil Set is perfect for Chloe.
+This 36-Piece Artist Pencil Set is perfect for tweens who love art.
 It includes watercolor pencils, colored pencils, charcoal pencils, and graphite pencils.
-And at only $15 regularly priced, it’s a pretty good deal, too.
+And it’s a pretty good deal, too.

 8. Girly Stuff

 As much as she loves sports, she is still a girl and would love nail polish, lip balm, earrings, pretty smelling sprays, and any of that other fun girl stuff.